Samoa country brief

 Samoa is reliant on imports and has a large trade deficit.
 Its indigenous exports consist mainly of fish and agriculture products, but their proportion of GDP has declined in recent decades.

-Australia is Samoa’s fourth largest merchandise export destination.
-In 2018-19, Australia imported goods from Samoa worth around $6 million.
-Australia is Samoa’s fifth largest source of merchandise imports.
-In 2018-19, Australian merchandise exports to Samoa totalled $34.6 million (included meat, milk, cream, whey and yoghurt).
+Australia is Samoa's fourth largest merchandise export destination.
+In 2019-20, Australia imported goods from Samoa worth around $5.2 million.
+Australia is Samoa's fifth largest source of merchandise imports.
+In 2019-20, Australian merchandise exports to Samoa totalled $51.4 million (included ships, boats, medical equipment, meat, milk, cream, whey and yoghurt).

 The ANZ Bank has a commercial bank in Samoa.